EU, Faroe Islands reach deal to lift herring ban soon

 "After long and intensive negotiations, I am satisfied that we can soon consider the herring dispute as something of the past," European Commissioner for Maritime Affairs and Fisheries Maria Damanaki said in a statement.

-For decades Europe has been taking fish from the sea faster than they can be reproduce themselves, but a reform programme seeks to recover fish stocks and fish at sustainable levels by 2020.
+For decades Europe has been taking fish from the sea faster than they can be reproduce themselves, but a reform program seeks to recover fish stocks and fish at sustainable levels by 2020.

 Until 2012, the Atlanto-Scandian herring stock was managed jointly by Norway, Russia, Iceland, the Faroe Islands, and the European Union.
 Last year, the Faroese unilaterally decided to treble its herring quota, prompting the EU ban of herring and mackerel and preventing some boats from docking at EU ports.